 19 October 2022.
-Insmed has elected the option to accrue 50 per cent. of their 4Q22 interest due as a payment-in-kind as allowed in the loan agreement.
-The loan will mature in October 2027 and bears interest at a rate based upon the 3-month secured overnight financing rate ("SOFR"), plus 7.75 per cent. per annum subject to a SOFR floor of 2.50 per cent. with a one-time additional consideration of 2.00 per cent. of the total loan amount paid at funding.
+Insmed elected the option to accrue 50 per cent. of their interest due from closing through 31 December 2023 as a payment-in-kind as allowed in the loan agreement.
+The loan will mature in October 2027 and bears interest at a rate based upon the 3-month SOFR, plus 7.75 per cent. per annum subject to a SOFR floor of 2.5 per cent. with a one-time additional consideration of 2 per cent. of the total loan amount paid at funding.
+50 per cent. of the interest during the first 24 months may be paid-in-kind (PIK).